 - Install for All Users if all user profile types are using Zendesk for Salesforce.
 This is the recommended setting.

 - Install for Specific Profiles if you want to choose which profile types are using Zendesk for Salesforce.
-See Installing Zendesk for Salesforce for specific profiles for information on configuring this option.
+For each profile, you will be able to set the access level to custom objects and components installed in the package.

 - Click Install.